 There is only one difference between Smith on this point and the famous British work plagiarized from the writings of the consummately wicked Venetian, Giammaria Ortes: Jeremy Bentham's The Principles of Morals and Legislation.
-In Bentham's famous essay "In Defense of Pederasty," he did not limit his empiricism to "two sexes."
+In Bentham's famous essay "Offenses Against One's Self: Paederasty," he did not limit his empiricism to "two sexes."